-Even before the IN-MALL type cinema had made its debut, there were plans in the air for an IN-MALL TWIN CINEMA prototype.
-But allow us to regress a bit...As far as can be determined, the earliest twin cinema in the nation, which was known as the Duplex Theatre, opened in Detroit, Michigan in 1915.
+Even before a single-screen In-Mall cinema had made its debut, there were plans for an In-Mall "twin cinema" prototype.
+But allow us to regress a bit.
+As far as can be determined, the earliest twin cinema in the nation, the Duplex Theatre, opened in Detroit, Michigan in 1915.

 Zooming back the the early 1960s, America's first Shopping Mall Twin Cinema opened, in Peabody, Massachusetts, in May 1963.
 The At-Mall Cinema I & II was built as an outparcel of the NORTHSHORE CENTER mall, which had been officially dedicated in 1958.